-D.3.2.
+D.3.1.
 Valuation of Other Liabilities

-The liabilities of the Company are valued in accordance with Article 75 of the Solvency II Directive, related articles of the Delegated Act, i.e. Solvency II Delegated Regulation 2015/35 (as amended) and the guidelines issued by EIOPA on the valuation of assets and liabilities other than technical provision.
+The liabilities of the Company are valued in accordance with Article 75 of the Solvency II Directive, related articles of the Delegated Act, i.e. Solvency II Delegated Regulation 2015/35 and the guidelines issued by EIOPA on the valuation of assets and liabilities other than technical provision.

-Set out on the following pages is a description for each material class of liabilities (other than technical provisions) of the bases, methods and main assumptions used for valuation for solvency purposes and a qualitative explanation of any material differences between these and the bases, methods and main assumptions used for their valuation in financial statements.
+Set out on the following pages is a description for each material class of liabilities (other than technical provisions) of the bases, methods and main assumptions used for valuation for Solvency II purposes and an explanation of any material differences from the bases, methods and main assumptions used for valuing those liabilities in the financial statements.

-See Section D1.2 for an overview.
+See Section D.1.1 for an overview.